Healthy Homes Assessment Greenmeadows

 Home Assessments Greenmeadows for Rental Properties

-There are a myriad of things to look over during a home inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
-A few examples are:
+There are numerous concerns to look over during a home assessment to see if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+Some examples include:

 • Does the home have sufficient ventilation including extractor fans?

-The repercussions of not having the Healthy Home with regard to The Residential Tenancies Act and consequently being in the wrong of a ruling on tenancy services ruling can have a significant impact for property owners and landlords.
-For professional advice get in touch today to book your rental properties home assessment.
+The repercussions of not having a Healthy Home in accordance with the Residential Tenancies Act and consequently being in the wrong of the ruling on tenancy services ruling can be extremely costly for landlords and property managers.
+For specialist advice get in touch today and book your rental properties home assessment.

 home assessments for rental properties